20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Franz Josef Glacier Helicopter Flight with Snow Landing

 A memorable experience to see the Franz Josef Glacier from the air during a helicopter flight above ice falls, snowfields, and crevasses.
 You will depart from a helipad in Franz Josef and then make your way along the glacier down to a snowfield to see the icy landscape from up close.
 There you will take in the sweeping views across the maritime glacier.
 An unforgettable experience on the west coast and a once in a lifetime must do!
-Because in 10 years from now glacier will be much smaller…
+Because in 10 years from now, glaciers will be much smaller…

 → Book here your Franz Josef Glacier Helicopter Flight with Snow Landing